gumaerc-testorg/es.293-spring-2007/content/pages/sp.285/index_mikihavl.md

 Then, the **big change** came.
 I got two big wheels in the back part that could drive me forward, and six little ones in the front to be able to turn. **And**, most importantly, I got a light sensor so I was able to **see**!

 Having all this inventory, I was supposed to go to a burnt chemical factory and bring out a barrel of unknown chemical content.
 There were more of us who tried, but what a shame, none of us succeeded.
-That was a little disappointing (Miki, what did you do to my program ([C]({{< baseurl >}}/resources/first))?), and my self-esteem went down quite a bit.
+That was a little disappointing (Miki, what did you do to my program ({{% resource_link "91f53f10-73a3-2a50-657f-239efca9111c" "C" %}})?), and my self-esteem went down quite a bit.
 But there were more days to come and I knew my time was yet to come.

 The next exciting thing that made its appearance into my life was a remote-control.
 It was very funny - it could talk to me by sending secret messages that I could read and knew exactly what to do.
 It required quite a trust to the person holding mentioned remote, a trust that turned out not to always be justified (Miki, Miki, you better stay as a theoretical mathematician, since if you decided to be an engineer, we'd all die miserably).
 My wheels kept falling off, I was breaking apart every two minutes, my chain was down every day or so, my claw kept getting stuck and broken, and over all, it was a pretty miserable time.